MuscleZebrafish/MyofibrilQuant/README.md

 #### Calculate brightness by position from edge to center

-8. Put the 3 Position Analysis MATLAB files (PositionAnalysis.m, PositionAnalysisBatch.m and Position_Analysis_V2.mlx) together in the folder containing your segmented images.
+8. Put the Position Analysis MATLAB files (PositionAnalysis.m & PositionAnalysisBatch.m) together in the folder containing your segmented images.

-9. Open folder with files and Position_Analysis_V2.mlx in Matlab
+9. Open folder with files and PositionAnalysis.m in Matlab

-10. Update Line 8 in Position_Analysis_V2.mlx with your correct pixels/micron
+10. Update Line 8 in PositionAnalysis.m with your correct pixels/micron

 11. Run PositionAnalysisBatch.m, navigating to the appropriate folder.
 This will segment the files based on your line drawings